haiku/website/content/guides/network_booting.md

     * Replace TFTP_SERVER_IP with the IP of the tftp server.
     * Optionally, the remote disk server can be specified by replacing DISK_SERVER_IP

+**EFI (ARM, x86_64, RISC-V, other EFI compatible platforms)**

+The EFI bootloader supports network booting.
+The system IP address must be set using the LoadOptions as DHCP is not yet implemented.

+Copy haiku_loader.efi to your build system's TFTP share.

+Example configuration when using U-Boot as an EFI bootloader:

+    setenv autload no              # Do not try to get TFTP parameters from DHCP dhcp                           # Get an IP address.
+This sets the $ipaddr variable. setenv serverip TFTP_SERVER_IP # Replace TFTP_SERVER_IP with the IP of the TFTP server tftp haiku_loader.efi          # Load the bootloader from the network setenv bootargs "ip=$ipaddr"   # Forward the IP address obtained by DHCP to haiku_loader bootefi $loadaddr              # Start haiku_loader

+In EFI case, the bootloader may be loaded from local disks and still instructed to boot from the network (if you set the ip= parameter).
+Or the loader may be loaded from the network but still search for a kernel in local storage.

+The disk server IP will be autodetected by sending a broadcast IP packet, there is currently no way to configure its address manually.